AdaCore/langkit-query-language/user_manual/generated/std.rst

 .. function:: concat(lists)

-    Given a list of lists or strings, return a concatenated list or string
+    Given a list, return the result of the concatenation of all its elements

 .. function:: reduce(indexable, fn, init)